linkerd/website/linkerd.io/content/2/tasks/canary-release.md

 the beginning.
 We can combine traffic splitting with [Linkerd's automatic *golden metrics* telemetry](/2/features/telemetry/) and drive traffic decisions based on the observed metrics.
-For example, we can gradually shift traffic from old deployment to new deployment while continually monitoring success rate.
+For example, we can gradually shift traffic from an old deployment to a new one while continually monitoring its success rate.
 If at any point the success rate drops, we can shift traffic back to the original deployment and back out of the release.
 Ideally, our users remain happy throughout, not noticing a thing!